Parallel self-testing of EPR pairs under computational assumptions: Preliminaries

 \begin{proof} For $1\implies 2$, consider

 For $2\implies 1$, define $\epsilon_i \coloneqq \normstate{A-B}{\psi_i}^2 \geq 0$ for $i\in [n]$, so that $A \simeq_{\epsilon_i,\psi_i} B$ by definition.
 Then

 \end{proof}

-The following replacement lemma will be frequently used in our analysis.
+The following replacement lemma will be frequently used in our analysis to replace the device's operators by their ideal counterparts at the cost of introducing some error.
 Its first and second parts are similar to \cite[Lemma 2.21]{mv2021selftest} but strengthened to include the trace of the state $\psi$.
 Its third and fourth parts allow us to replace states and operators in the presence of projective measurements.
 Importantly, we keep the error independent of the number of projectors constituting the projective measurement.
 Intuitively, this should be possible because $\sum_i P^i = \1$ for $\{P^i\}_i$ a projective measurement. \begin{lemma}[Replacement lemma] \begin{enumerate} \item[] \item Let $\psi \in \PosH$ and $A, B, C \in \LH$.
 If $A \simeq_{\epsilon, \psi} B$ and $\norm{C}_{\infty} = c$ for some constant $c$, then

 \item Let $\psi, \psi' \in \LH$ and $A \in \LH$.
 If $\psi \simeq_{\epsilon} \psi'$ and $\norm{A}_{\infty} = c$ for some constant $c$, then

 \item Let $\psi\in \PosH$, and $A,B\in \LH$ be Hermitian.
 Let $\{X_1,\ldots,X_n\}$ be a set of mutually commuting binary observables and let $\{Y_1,\ldots,Y_n\}$ be another such set.
 If $A\simeq_{\epsilon,\psi} B$, then, for all $i\in [n]$,